Table of Contents

 Hot Rolled Asphalt (HRA) is a composition of bitumen, aggregate, and sand.
 It is a highly dense and pre-coated chipping asphalt and comes with a high skid resistance ability.
 A high PSV (polished stone value) value chipping makes the HRA more skid-resistant.

 As a result, it generates a high level of noise due to vehicle tyres friction and so, it's not suitable for the urban road but useful for rural high-speed roads or motorways.
-It needs less maintenance and resurfacing compare to TSCS.
+It needs less maintenance and resurfacing compared to TSCS.

 Milling of Pavement Course is required when it is recommended to restrengthen the existing road pavement.
 Milling is a delicate task and needs high-level workmanship and expertise.